|

 What Determines Alimony in California?

 Determining alimony payments in a divorce is not an easy process.
 Many different factors have to be considered when figuring out alimony.
-Chief among them, alimony cannot go to anyone convicted of domestic violence, sexual assault, or attempted murder against their spouse or their children.
+These factors come from California Family Code Section 4320.
 Here are some of the other factors that go into an alimony decision:

 Types of Alimony in California

 Under California law, there are really only two kinds of spousal support or alimony.
-These are temporary and rehabilitative.
+These are temporary and long-term support (often referred to as rehabilitative).
 Both are important for creating a stable home environment for the lower-earning spouse and any children who may be involved.

 Why Choose Us?

 Edgar & Dow Family Law is proud to be recognized for our commitment to excellence in California family law.
 We have earned a perfect 10.0 Avvo rating, received the Client Distinction Award from Lawyers.com, and have been featured as a “Top Lawyer” in Inland Empire Magazine.
-In 2016, the American Society of Legal Advocates named us among the “Top 100 Family Lawyers” in the nation.
+We have also been recognized by the American Society of Legal Advocates as a “Top 100 Family Lawyer” (2016), as noted on our website.

 With years of experience practicing under California law and appearing in family courts across the state, our attorneys understand how to navigate the system efficiently.
 We understand that in family legal matters, every case is unique and may require different strategies, and with our years of experience, we are able to customize our approach to every case that comes into our office.